 You can just hop out of the car and start hiking with no gear or gadgets, but it’s wise to bring a few day hike essentials.
 After all, you don’t want to be miserable on the trail if you forget something.

 These are my favorite day hike essentials.
-It’s what I’ve used on the trails in Grand Tetons and Yellowstone, Everglades National Park, walking waterfalls in North Carolina, and seeing manatees in Blue Springs State Park in Florida.
+It’s what I’ve used on the trails in Grand Tetons and Yellowstone, Everglades National Park (see our video tour), walking waterfalls in North Carolina, and seeing manatees in Blue Springs State Park in Florida.

 I think you’ll agree.
 These handful of items are smart bets to put in your backpack, store in your pocket, or attach to a belt loop.